jina-ai/examples/wikipedia-sentences-query-while-indexing/README.md

 ## Troubleshooting

 1. When running `jinad` from a virtual environment, make sure it points to the same installation as `jina`.
-2. On some Mac machines, you may have to run `jinad` with `sudo` command.
+2. On some Mac machines, you may have to disable "Use gRPC FUSE for file sharing" in docker desktop.

 _________